tatsumoto-ren/tatsumoto-ren.github.io/blog/donating-to-tatsumoto.md

-If you're unable to support financially, please read and share my articles, recommend this site to your friends, and of course be a part of our Matrix community.
+If you're unable to support financially, please read and share my articles, recommend this site to your friends, and of course be a part of our [community](join-our-community.html).